 The International Cat Association’s directory of registered breeders, for example, is here: https://tica.org/breeds/find-a-cat/breeder-listings

 Of course, it is also worth noting that the fraudster will likely require a deposit through a non-refundable payment method.
 Exercise extreme caution when paying with non-refundable payment methods.

-Fraudsters extensively use Moneygram, Western Union, Paypal Friends & Family, Bitcoin, Gift Cards and Zelle.
+Fraudsters extensively use Moneygram, Western Union, Paypal Friends & Family (rather than a business), Bitcoin, Gift Cards and Zelle.
 If you have not seen the pet in person or in a live videocall, do not pay with a non-refundable payment method.

 Don’t trust a seller that pushes for the sale to happen quickly by saying they are moving, they have to get rid of the kitten asap, they can’t take care of the kitten anymore or that harm may come to the kitten.

 Remember, any reputable breeder will want to ensure that the kitten they have helped bring into this world is going to a good home!